mganthon/SimpleProblems/SimpleProblems/README.md

 ## Elementary
 Write a program that prints ‘Hello World’ to the screen. - Done 2016-11-16

 Write a program that asks the user for her name and greets her with her name.
+Done 2016-11-17

 Modify the previous program such that only the users Alice and Bob are greeted with their names.